-The American manufacturer is riding the fine success - of a docking station which starred in a TV series
+The American manufacturer is riding on the nice success - of a docking station which starred in a TV series

-Veteran Kingston has a variety of interesting hardware products, even when you consider the flourishing sub-brand of Gaming HyperX - but of all the diversity it seems to be a relatively simple unit that provides additional connections for computers Mobile She's the most popular and coveted, secret, thanks to a guest appearance on the Silicon Valley series that made the crowds curious and interested.
+The old Kingston has a variety of interesting hardware products, even when you do not take into account the thriving sub-brand for gaming HyperX - but it seems that of all the variety is actually a relatively simple unit that provides additional connections for computers Mobile She's the most popular and coveted, secret, thanks to a guest appearance on the Silicon Valley series that made the crowds curious and interested.

-The company's Nucleum is the parent capable of providing seven different connections based on a single USB Type-C interface on a desktop or mobile computer, with Operating System Any type - Full size HDMI port, Readers for SD and microSD cards, Also an input pair USB Type-C and an entry pair as well USB Type-A, with a bonus of the ability to move up to 60 watts for charging based on modern Type-C connectors.
+The company's Nucleum is the parent capable of providing seven different connections based on a single USB Type-C interface on a desktop or mobile computer, with Operating System Of any kind - also a full-size HDMI port, also calling for SD cards and microSD cards, also a pair of inputs USB Type-C and an entry pair as well USB Type-A, with a bonus of the ability to move up to 60 watts for charging based on modern Type-C connectors.
 Recommended price? $ 50, which certainly manages to provide competition for many similar parent devices from lesser-known manufacturers that market today.

 The new hit for MacBook owners?